DumbWareio/DumbDrop/README.md

 ![DumbDrop](https://github.com/user-attachments/assets/1b909d26-9ead-4dc7-85bc-8bfda0d366c1)

-No auth (unless you want it now!), no storage, no nothing.
-Just a simple file uploader to drop dumb files into a dumb folder.
+No auth (unless you want it!), no complicated setup (unless you want to!), no nothing.
+Just a simple way to drop dumb files into a dumb folder... or an S3 bucket!

 ## Table of Contents
 - [Quick Start](#quick-start)